Skip to main content

 Onboarding the root user

 The root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. can't be onboarded on their own - they're created bundled with the identity, and the rest of the steps run against the same user.
-The flow is the same shape for both identity types:
+Every identity must always have one root user. can't be onboarded on their own - they're created bundled with the customer, and the rest of the steps run against the same user.
+The flow is the same shape for both customer types:

-1. Register the identity and root userRoot user The individual who creates the identity.
+1. Register the customer and root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user. in a single call - POST /corporates or POST /consumers.
 The rootUser field carries the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.'s name, email, mobile, and date of birth.

 2. Set the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
 Every identity must always have one root user.'s password via POST /passwords/{user_id}/create.